ChiCubed/InformaticsNotes/chapter4.md

 pop_heap(vec.begin(), vec.end());
 ```

-## Disjoint set
+## Union find

 ### Summary

+(Also known as Disjoint Set.)
 An efficient data structure for storing the connected components of a graph.

 ### Complexity